fastily/jwiki/README.md

 * **Succinctness** - Most complex API actions can be performed in jwiki using one line of local code consisting of simple objects and primitive types.

 ##See Also
-* [jwiki-extras](https://github.com/fastily/jwiki-extras) - Extensions and additional modules for jwiki
+* [jwiki-extras](https://github.com/fastily/jwiki-extras) - Experimental extensions for jwiki